 Putting others first, to increase feelings of self-worth and decrease the chance of experiencing depression.

 Increasing mental well-being through regular exercise to lower the risk of suffering from depression.

 Working towards important goals and being highly focused on the end result.
 This gives purpose and increases self-esteem, in essence creating essential goals and responsibilities each day.

 Showing girls what their key strengths and virtues are, leading to a happier mindset.
 Teenagers who know themselves and have self-belief, are again less likely to experience depression.

 Positive Thinking: Optimism and Gratitude

-Bouncing back after a negative test result, or a loss in a sporting event through positive thinking, means girls are able to naturally protect themselves from falling into depression and self-blame.
+Bouncing back after a negative test result or a loss in a sporting event through positive thinking, means students are able to naturally protect themselves from falling into depression and self-blame.
 Looking at a negative occurrence and being able to either improve on it or accept it and move on, shows strength of character necessary in life after school.